rm511130/Tanzu-Workshop-TKGI/README.md

 - When carrying out hands-on labs, you can cut-&-paste the commands shown `in boxes like this one`.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.ourpcf.com` is for `user3`
   - `ssh -i fuse.pem ubuntu@user15.ourpcf.com` is for `user15`
 - Don't get stuck.
 Ask for help.
-The goal is to learn concepts and understand how Pivotal can help CAS be successful.
+The goal is to learn concepts and understand how Pivotal/VMware can help L Brands be successful.
 - The PAS and PKS platforms we will be using were created using self-signed certificates, so you will sometimes have to click through warning screens about insecure pages.
 - Each workshop participant will be assigned an Ubuntu VM which has been readied for the execution of hands-on Labs.
 Your Laptop or Desktop will only be used for two purposes:
      - SSH'ing into the Ubuntu VM